riconaranjo/iOS-Workshop/README.md

 Press **Next**.
 A window will appear, to specify where to add this new file.
 The default location should be fine.
 Press **Create**.

-### Add Button References
+### Add Button Outlets

 Now that we have files to store the logic for our view controllers, we need to add logic to them.

-First let's add button references, so that we can use the buttons to trigger things, like adding user locations.
+First let's add button references [Xcode calls these Outlets], so that we can use the buttons to trigger things, like adding user locations.
 To do this, we have to go back to the Storyboard.

 _[sidenote: I added a clear button in the table view to delete all the locations]_